Have your say on the future of policing in Warwickshire. Take our Police and Crime Plan priorities survey today!

 Other staffing arrangements

-The Warwickshire Local Criminal Justice Board funds the Policy and Partnerships Officer for Criminal Justice and the Justice Centre Partnerships Liaison Officer within the OPCC.
+Criminal Justice partners in Warwickshire fund the Policy and Partnerships Officer for Criminal Justice and the Justice Centre Partnerships Liaison Officer within the OPCC.

-The Commissioner also jointly funds with their counterparts across the West Midlands region three additional members of staff who work on the governance and oversight of policing matters which affect the region.
-They spend a proportion of their week working on behalf of each commissioner (Warwickshire, West Mercia, Staffordshire and West Midlands).
+The Commissioner also jointly funds with his counterparts across the West Midlands two additional members of staff, who work on the governance and oversight of policing matters which affect the region.
+They spend a proportion of their week working on behalf of each Commissioner (Warwickshire, West Mercia, Staffordshire and West Midlands).
 They are not directly employed by the Warwickshire OPCC, instead being employed by the West Midlands OPCC.

 • Ian McGibbon is the Regional Policy Manager and leads on the Regional Organised Crime Unit, criminality in prisons and strategic policing operations, including air support.